Aloe Vera: Alternative Medicine’s Most Wanted

 Aloe vera is hypoallergenic and has no known side effects.
 However, too much of a good thing isn’t always a good thing.
 Dehydration, intestinal spasms, or stomach cramps can result from overdosing on the juice— so be sure to follow the dosage indicated on the instructions.
 And if taking prescribed medications, check with the doctor before using aloe vera.

-Goo From the Gods? — What It Means to You
+Goo From the Gods? — your action plan

 The different aliases of aloe vera include gel, juice, sap, extracts, pills, tablets, and (my favorite) slimy goo.
 For tummy troubles, swig, slurp, or pop it (just be warned, it’s not the most pleasant tasting juice).
 For healing the skin, smear, swab, or slather it on.